Search This Blog

 Most of the acting is over the top, but in a good way because it helps gives the April first feel to it.
 The actor who plays Sardo gives a bit of a Willy Wonka performance by being weird and funny at the same time.
 Every scene you see him in is fun to watch, especially when he constantly corrects his customers about his name.
 Even when something's scary he still manages to be funny.
 The kid who plays Weeds is just as funny as Sardo, every time he pulls a prank or messes with the magic dust is something you can't help but laugh.
 When I first met the character already he's pullin pranks and I'm laughing my butt off.
 Those two characters are funny, but is this episode scary?

 The girl who played Marybeth is the only serious character in the episode.
 Her performance is believable, well acted and is as likable as Weeds and Sadro.
 My only problem with her performance are the scenes when she's wearing the glasses.
 Whenever she screams when she sees the mysterious people, the glasses make her look goofy instead of scared.
-I bet she has a great scared face without those glasses, but whe ever she's wearing them it hard for me to take her seriously or be scared with her.
+I bet she has a great scared face without those glasses, but whenever she's wearing them it hard for me to take her seriously or be scared with her.
 Another problem with the glasses is when see right through them it feels like an acid trip then something scary.

 The episode is goofy, but it still has a good plot and scary moments.
 Even though the glasses are dumb looking they're still creepy in a way, especially when they keep coming back to Marybeth no matter how many times she tries to get rid of them.
 The Mysterious people from another dimension are a bit frightening, especially the leader of the group, but what makes the Episode totally scary is the ending and without giving it away, let me just say it's totally different then the endings we are use too in this series.